INSTAMATIC IS BACK, SORT OF.

 The Camerhack adapters come as-is and without warranty.
 Before use, check that your camera is still in good working conditions.
 The feed mechanism in cameras that were left unused for a long time can be very tight and cause a strong tension on the spools during the film advancement.
 Beacuse of the interaction between the 35mm film perforations and the shutter’s pin, the film may break along the sprocket holes.
 Use at your camera’s or film’s risk.

 SHIPMENT methods and times

 You can select the preferred shipping method at the checkout page: Registered Mail with tracking, or Priority Mail without tracking.
-Usually the kits are shipped within a few days, but sometimes it takes a little longer: all kits are produced in small batches, assembled and tested one by one.
+Usually the kits are shipped within a couple of weeks: all kits are produced in small batches, assembled and tested one by one.
 Check the FAQ page for details.